marko-knoebl/slides/src/sections/python-beginner/14-help-documentation-en.md

 https://docs.python.org/3/library/index.html

-Similar to the `help` Function, but often with more detailed descriptions
+Similar to the `help` function, but often has slightly more detailed descriptions